 This won’t be the same for everyone.
 I’d expect better technique with the grinder and a better anchored lock to yield more success, faster.
 But of course: many thieves won’t have better technique or a better anchored lock.

 The point is that I would expect small differences in my “laboratory conditions” to make much bigger differences to the time it takes to actually steal a bike in the street.

 So, finally, how secure is the Litelok X1?

-It’s definitely the most secure bike lock I’ve ever tested.
-And that it manages this without being excessively heavy, bulky, massively expensive or incredibly unpractical, is indeed a BIG DEAL!
+Until I tested the Litelok X3 and the Hiplok D1000, the Litelok X1 was definitely the most secure bike lock I’ve ever tested.
+And that it manages this without being excessively heavy, bulky, hugely expensive or incredibly unpractical, is indeed a BIG DEAL!

 But you don’t have to take my word for it…